| My

 city in 1916, where again the family were probably ‘free prisoners’

 of the Ottomans.
-He landed a peach of a job after the war, ‘inspector
+Harry landed what sounds like a peach of a job after the war, ‘Inspector

 of the Ottoman public dette’ - background